anoma/nspec/docs/arch/node/engines/local_time_series_storage_behaviour.juvix.md

 ## Overview

-A time series storage engine acts as a database that can store, retrieve and delete time series data.
+A time series storage engine acts as a database that can store, retrieve, and delete time series data.

 ## Action arguments